-- This document, Introduction to the NEDS, 2015, summarizes the content of the NEDS and describes the development of the 2015 NEDS sample and weights. - In addition, the HCUP-US Web site has a section on ICD-10-CM/PCS Resources that summarizes key issues for researchers using HCUP and other administrative databases that include ICD-9-CM and ICD-10-CM/PCS coding.
-The Web page provides general guidance and forewarning to users analyzing outcomes that may be affected by the transition to the ICD-10-CM/PCS coding system and lists other related Web resources - Important considerations for data analysis are highlighted and references to additional resources are provided. - In-depth documentation for the NEDS is available on the HCUP-US Web site (www.hcup-us.ahrq.gov).
-Please refer to detailed documentation before using the data.
+- This document, Introduction to the NEDS, 2016, summarizes the content of the NEDS and describes the development of the 2016 NEDS sample and weights. - In addition, the HCUP-US Web site has a section on ICD-10-CM/PCS Resources that summarizes key issues for researchers using HCUP and other administrative databases that include ICD-9-CM and ICD-10-CM/PCS coding.
+The Web page provides general guidance and forewarning to users analyzing outcomes that may be affected by the transition to the ICD-10-CM/PCS coding system and lists other related Web resources. - Important considerations for data analysis are provided along with references detailed reports. - In-depth documentation for the NEDS is available on the HCUP-US Web site (www.hcup-us.ahrq.gov/db/nation/neds/nedsdbdocumentation.jsp).
+Please refer to the detailed documentation before using the data.

-HEALTHCARE COST AND UTILIZATION PROJECT - HCUP A FEDERAL-STATE-INDUSTRY PARTNERSHIP IN HEALTH DATA

-Sponsored by the Agency for Healthcare Research and Quality
+HEALTHCARE COST AND UTILIZATION PROJECT - HCUP A FEDERAL-STATE-INDUSTRY PARTNERSHIP IN HEALTH DATA Sponsored by the Agency for Healthcare Research and Quality